 I am an Assistant Professor in Environmental Studies, with a courtesy appointment in Economics.
-My research focuses on natural resource management, endangered species conservation, and issues in global sustainability.
+My research focuses on economic growth futures and their impacts on the environment and society, mathematical modeling of human-environment systems, and political polarization of environmental issues.
 I use a combination of mathematical and computer modeling, data synthesis, and collaboration with stakeholders, in order to make conceptual advances and link them to practice.

 My current research focuses on three broad questions:

 (1) How can we improve forecasts of 21st-century economic growth, and better understand the implications of future growth for the environment and society?

 GDP per capita is highly connected to many important measures of societal being, including poverty rates, greenhouse gas (GHG) emissions, and capacity for adaptation, to name three.
 The range of expert projections of world GDP per capita in 2100 spans nearly an order of magnitude, and authoritative forecasts have often over-projected growth and under-projected inequality in the past.
 With this much uncertainty, how can we adequately plan for future climate change and other societal challenges?
 My lab is working on developing new approaches to forecasting economic growth, improving projections of GHG emissions, and anticipating societal challenges that may arise under various future economic growth trajectories.

 (2) How can we best manage complex human-environment systems with limited data and governance capacity?